neoflex/dailyoj/README.md

 npm install
 ```

-This will also run bower, which will download the angular files needed for the current step of the
+This will also run bower, which will download the dependencies needed.
-tutorial.

 Most of the scripts described below will run this automatically but it doesn't do any harm to run
 it whenever you like.